 I must admit it wasn’t top of my bucket list of UK cities to visit, however, now that I’ve been once I can’t wait to return.
-It’s a certainly an interesting city full of impressive architecture, beautiful green spaces, a variety of shops and a vibrant nightlife.
-But my favourite thing about Glasgow had to be the colourful street art you find around every corner.
+It’s certainly an interesting city full of impressive architecture, beautiful green spaces, a variety of shops and a vibrant nightlife, but my favourite thing about Glasgow had to be the colourful street art you find around every corner.

 Glasgow’s amazing city centre mural trail brings a splash of colour to a city which is known for its permanently grey skies.
 The initiative to ‘rejuvenate streets and revitalise buildings and vacant sites that looked a bit tired’ was brought around by the city council, with the first piece of artwork being commissioned in 2008.
 The city’s large portfolio of street art has been increasing gradually ever since, with a dedicated fund to support local artists.